 This paper presents a large-scale computational study on the KIM in Eq.\eqref{eq:ham} with fixed $J_{2}=-1/3$ and $J_1=1$, with the latter as the energy scale.
 Specifically, we consider a system with $L\times L$ unit cells that contribute a total number of spins $N=3L^{2}$, and use the periodic boundary conditions to minimize the boundary effect.
 We adopt the classical MC method with a standard Metropolis sampling algorithm of single-spin update, where a randomly chosen spin is flipped with a probability $p={\rm exp}(-\beta\Delta E)$.
 Here $\Delta E$ is the energy change of the flipping, $\beta=1/k_{B}T$ with $T$ the simulated temperature, and $k_{B}$ is set as $1$ for simplicity.

-For all calculations with different system sizes ($L=12$ to $120$), we take $N_b=56$ independent bins of MC procedures to avoid the autocorrelation between the two steps~\footnote{Here 56 equals to the number of cores in the computing cluster for simulations in this work.
-Our results have confirmed that 56 bins are rational and sufficient. }.
-Each bin has 10000 update steps to reach equilibrium and 20000 MC steps for measurement; That is, we employ a total number of $\propto 10^{7}$ configurations to get the expected thermodynamic averages for different observables.
+For all calculations with different system sizes ($L=12$ to $120$), we take $N_b=56$ independent bins of MC procedures~\footnote{Here $N_b=56$ equals the number of cores in the computing cluster for simulations in this work.
+Our results have confirmed that 56 bins are rational and sufficient. }; Each bin has 10000 MC steps to reach equilibrium and 20000 MC steps for measurement.
+These settings are sufficient to avoid the autocorrelation between the two MC steps.
+We thus employ a total number of $\propto 10^{6}$ configurations to get the expected thermodynamic averages for different observables.
 For a generic quantity $Q$, the value and statistical error are computed as

 with $\bar{Q}_{b}$ the average over all MC steps in each bin.
 Therefore, the estimated value for the expectation of $Q$ becomes $\langle Q\rangle=\bar{Q}\pm \sigma_{Q}$.
 One of the most often studied phase quantities in probing thermal phase transition is the specific heat $C_{v}$ defined as